MarkSFrancis/server-admin-cli/README.md

 ### Recommended Keys

 These resources are not required, and you can use as many or as few as you'd like.
-Each one enhances this tool, but for just episode naming (e.g. `E01.mkv`), you won't need them.
+Each one enhances this tool, but for most commands, you won't need them.
+Run `--help` at the end of the command you want to find out which keys it might need

 - themoviedb.org API key (identifies the episode's title and other metadata).
 This is a [secret](#secrets), `TMDB_API_KEY`